stackhawk/hawkscan-action/README.md

 ### Environment Variables

-You can use environment variables in your HawkScan configuration file to dynamically configure settings. *Be sure to declare any environments you wish to pass to HawkScan in the `environment-variables` input below*.
-For more information on using environment variables in HawkScan, [read the docs](https://docs.stackhawk.com/hawkscan/configuration/#environment-variable-runtime-overrides).
+You can use environment variables in your HawkScan configuration file to dynamically configure settings. [read the HawkDocs](https://docs.stackhawk.com/hawkscan/configuration/#environment-variable-runtime-overrides) for more information about how to incorporate environment variables into your HawkScan configuration file, `stackhawk.yml`.

+*Be sure to declare any environments you wish to pass to HawkScan in the `environment-variables` input below*!

 ### `api-key`